oasci/raygent/README.md

 ### Define Tasks

 All workflows are built from raygent `Task`s that specify a specific, independent calculation.
-No `Task` can call another one and only one return is allowed; dictionaries should be used if multiple returns are needed.
+No `Task` can call another one, and only one return is allowed; dictionaries should be used if multiple returns are needed.

 ```python
 from typing import override